 I opted to use a “Actor Type Enters Region” event and placed a Region over the door to detect entry.

 Example: Level Selector

 Building a Level Select screen is common to many games.
-Here’s a simple and elegant way to make one in just a couple blocks.
+Here’s a simple and elegant way to make one.

 To pull this off, I’ll use the “get scene with name” block (Scene > World).
 This block returns a scene, given a name.

 Now, I can drag this block into our regular scene switch block.
-You knew you could do that, didn’t you?
+(If you didn't know you could do that, now you know.)

 Our goal is to make a simple behavior that we can reuse.
 To pull off a clean Level Select, our scenes have to have a predictable naming scheme.
 How about we just give each level a number as a name, starting from 1?